sagarrokad1/Retail-Sales-Prediction/README.md

 | Decision Tree with Hyper Parameter     | 0.96    | 0.93    |
 | Random Forest with Hyper Parameter     | 0.99   | 0.96    |

+### Conclusions: -

+  1. The Rossmann Store Sales problem is a very interesting data science problem to solve.
+We observed that the problem is more focused on feature engineering and feature selection than on model selection.
-**Among all models, Random Forest works the best and provides a reliable prediction of the sales.**
+  2. Among all models, Random Forest works the best and provides a reliable prediction of the sales.
+  3. Our model shows that Customers, Competition distance, Store type are some of the most important features in our sales prediction.
+We need to focus on these aspects to maximize our profits for the next 6 weeks.